-The definition of "derivatives business unit" is not intended to dictate that a derivatives firm must organize its derivatives activity in any particular organizational structure.
-A derivatives business unit could relate to any of, or any combination of, a class of derivatives, an asset class or sub-asset class, a geographic territory, a business line or a division of the derivatives firm.
+The definition of "derivatives business unit" is not intended to dictate that a derivatives dealer must organize its derivatives activity in any particular organizational structure.
+Depending on the size of the derivatives dealer, a derivatives business unit could relate to, for example, a class of derivatives, an asset class or sub-asset class, a business line or a division of the derivatives department of the derivatives dealer.